anshjohri3/SpaceOrbitersvipss/README.md

 These commands will install necessary dependencies and start the local host.

 4-To Run "spaceorbiterclickplanets" Feature (Heliocentric system as shown in navbar):
-Navigate to the "spaceorbiterclickplanets" folder inside "95-SpaceOrbiters-main".
+Navigate to the "spaceorbiterclickplanets" folder inside "SpaceOrbitersvipss".
 Open the "frontend" folder.
 Right-click inside the "frontend" folder and select "Git Bash Here".
 Execute the following commands: